Kudoser/SteamTogether/SteamTogether.Bot/README.md

 help - how to
 list - returns the list of Steam players at the same chat ready to participate add - adds a new Steam player id (@todo: and optionally Steam API key).
-Example: /add 123 play - provides a list of common multiplayer games
+Example: /add 123 play - provides a list of common multiplayer games, params: category name.
+Example: /play 1.
+Default category: 9 categories - provides a list of all possible games categories
 ```

 ## Health check